denoland/dotland/public/posts/registry2.md

 2. If you do not have any Git tags in your repository, please create a tag.
 Only tagged versions are published on deno.land/x.

-We will remove all modules that don't publish a tag within 30 days of publishing a release.
+We will remove all modules that don't publish a tag within 30 days of adding the webhook.

 ## Future plans